 XI.
-Cæsar had no sooner arrived on the continent Distribution of the Legions in their Winter Quarters.

-On oroughd and them half to be brought on ground, and then held at Samarobriva, (Amiens) the assembly of Gaul.
+Cæsar had no sooner arrived on the continent Distribution of the than he caused his ships to be brought Legions in their Winter Quarters on ground and them half of the continent on ground, and then held at Samarobriva, (Amiens) the assembly of Gaul.
 The defective harvest, caused by the dryness of the season, obliged him to distribute his winter quarters differently from the preceding years, by spreading them over a greater extent.
 (1) The number of his legions was eight and a half, because, independent of the eight legions brought together at Boulogne before the departure for Britain, he had no doubt formed five cohorts of soldiers and sailors employed on his fleet.
-The troops were distributed in the following manner: he sent one legion into the country of the Morini (to Saint Pol), under the orders of C. Fabius; another to the Nervii (at Charleroy), with Quintus Cicero; (2) a third to the Essuvii (at Sées, in Normandy), under the command of L. Roscius; a fourth, under T. Labienus, to the country of the Remi, near the frontier of the Treviri (at Lavacherie, on the Ourthe). () He placed three
+The troops were distributed in the following manner: he sent one legion into the country of the Morini (to Saint Pol), under the orders of C. Fabius; another to the Nervii (at Charleroy), with Quintus Cicero; (2) a third to the Essuvii (at Sées, in Normandy), under the command of L. Roscius; a fourth, under T. Labienus, to the country of the Remi, near the frontier of the Treviri (at Lavacherie, on the Ourthe).
+(3) He placed three

-(1) Much uncertainty exists in regard to the distribution of the legions; yet the location of two of the winter quarters appears to us certain, Samarobriva (Amiens) and Aduatuca (Tongres).
-If now, from a point situate near to the Sambre, from Bavay as the centre, we describe a circle, we shall see that Cæsar's winter quarters, except those of Normandy, were all comprised in a radius of 100 miles, or 148 kilomètres.
+(1) Much uncertainty exists in regard to the distribution of the legions, yet the location of two of the winter quarters appears to us certain, Samarobriva (Amiens) and Aduatuca (Tongres) If now, from a point situate near to the Samble, from Bavay as the centre, we describe a circle, we shall see that Cæsar's winter quarters, except those of Normandy, were all comprised in a radius of 100 miles, or 148 kilomètres.
 The researches which Major Cohausen kindly made for me, and those of MM.
 Stoffel and Locqueyssie, have enabled me to determine approximately the winter quarters.